bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 ### Editor

 The basic editor features such as code highlighting and formatting are supported.
 Basic code completion is also supported, but it needs further improvements.
-<em>Auto-import</em> for unresolved classes both from Java and Kotlin is already there:
+*Auto-import* for unresolved classes both from Java and Kotlin is already there:

 {% raw %}
 <p><a href="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/03/Screenshot-2015-03-30-15.26.27.png"><img alt="Eclipse Auto-Import Feature" class="alignnone size-full wp-image-1965" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/03/Screenshot-2015-03-30-15.26.27.png?resize=393%2C119&amp;ssl=1"/></a></p>